Tap the text to show or hide reading controls.

 The magical armament was finished, but there was still work left to do.

 “Adjust the smelt-fluid ratio for me.”“You’re going to keep pouring it onto that corpse?”“It needs to cure one more day.”“You seem to be putting a fair bit of work into it.
-This isn’t an ordinary specimen, I take it.”“To use the mana smelt-fluid as fuel for the formula’s activation, it has to drink its fill.”
+This isn’t an ordinary specimen, I take it.”“To use the mana smelt-fluid as fuel for the formula’s activation, it has to soak it up good and full.”

 Even building the formula is hard, with my abilities as they are now.